EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 image:

 `<http://build.pionix.de:8888/release/yocto/belaybox-image-raspberrypi4-20240613154507.rootfs.wic.bz2>`_

-Use balena etcher as described in the manual above, but use the downloaded image instead.

 The Yeti MCU also needs the corresponding firmware for the new Yocto image.
 The firmware is included in the new image.